zentekmx/docker-compose-openproject/README.md

 # docker-compose-openproject
-Docker compose for metabase at https://www.openproject.org/
+Docker compose for openproject at https://www.openproject.org/